raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Solution Statement

-I plan to use Deep Learning techinques as the final solution. *Number of words in the reviews are not fixed and also the meaning doesn't depend directly on words but also on the context*.
+I plan to use Deep Learning techniques as the final solution. *Number of words in the reviews are not fixed and also the meaning doesn't depend directly on words but also on the context*.
 So the same word can have different meaning depending on the surrounding words.
 Recurrent neural networks are feedforward neural networks augmented by the inclusion of edges that span adjacent time steps, introducing a notion of time to the model.
-It deals with time series data of variable length and have had good success off late in area of natural languages.
+It deals with time series data of variable length and has had good success off late in the area of natural languages.
 As part of this project, I plan to learn RNN and apply the learnings to this problem.
-But, at the same time I would also like to explore how traditional machine learningn techniques (non deep learning) peform on this problem.
+But, at the same time, I would also like to explore how traditional machine learning techniques (non-deep learning) perform on this problem.

 ### Benchmark Model

 I plan to compare the performance of RNN (or LSTM: Long-Short Team Memory) with that of traditional approaches like Naive Bayes.
-I will compare the accuracy or mean-squared error of each technique to analyse which one is more effective and try to find out the reason for the same.
-Also, this is a Kaggle problem and the leader board shows good success rate.
-So, planing to achieve accuracy of atleast 90% on the test data for the final approach.
+I will compare the accuracy or mean-squared error of each technique to analyze which one is more effective and try to find out the reason for the same.
+Also, this is a Kaggle problem and the leaderboard shows good success rate.
+So, planning to achieve the accuracy of at least 90% on the test data for the final approach.

 ### Evaluation Metrics